alex-sorbala/PWA-test-editor-homework/README.md

-# Text-Editor-PWA
+# PWA Text Editor

 ![GitHub License](https://img.shields.io/badge/License-MIT-green)

 ## Description
+A text editor that runs in the browser and is an installable PWA app.

-Link to deployed app:
+-- Link to deployed app: https://alex-pwa-homework.herokuapp.com/

 ## Table of Contents